neptune-mutual-blue/protocol/readme.md

 ### updateCover

 Updates the cover contract.
- This feature is accessible only to the cover owner or protocol owner (governance).
+ This feature is accessible only to the cover manager and during withdrawal period.

 ```solidity
 function updateCover(bytes32 coverKey, bytes32 info) external nonpayable nonReentrant